 With indices, you can invest in larger markets like DAX, FTSE, and S&P. By investing in indices, you can diversify the risk and make more profit.

-Why underlying assets matters?
+Why do underlying assets matter?

 In binary options trading, underlying assets can help traders to understand and hedge risk.

-Example of an Underlying Asset
+Example of an underlying asset

 Here’s a quick example to understand what an underlying asset is.

 Let’s assume you are investing in the stocks of a company named X. You can purchase 200 stocks at $120.
 Here, the stocks of the company become the underlying asset.

 When trading involves stocks, the stock of a particular company is the underlying asset.
 But in other cases, currencies also become underlying assets.

 Each of these assets has its pros and cons.
 But you can minimize the possibility of risk by choosing an asset that you are familiar with.